Boiyee/Bento-Grid/README-template.md

 ```

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I want to focus more on Styles and JavaScript projects to master my skills.

 ### Useful resources

-- [Example resource 1](https://www.github.com/Boiyee/Calculator) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://www.github.com/Boiyee/Calculator) - This helped me for my layout.
-- [Example resource 2](https://www.github.com/Boiyee/qr-code) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Example resource 2](https://www.github.com/Boiyee/qr-code) - This also assisted me with the project.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author